bryanleonard/playwright-primer/README.md

 # playwright-primer
-A repo exploring the usage of Playwright in Node.js.
+A repo exploring the usage of Playwright in Node.js for end-to-end testing.

 [https://playwright.dev](https://playwright.dev)